-This is a preliminary literature review of disability in the arts, inclusive of the fine arts, film, music, exhibitions, drama and performance, cultural life and spaces, disabled artist experiences, art education, and more.
+This is a preliminary literature review of disability arts and culture, inclusive of the fine arts, film, music, exhibitions, drama and performance, cultural life and spaces, disabled artist experiences, art education, and more.

 Updated 4/17/2024